reachansari/spring-boot-envers-audit-demo/README.md

 ```

 ## Junit
-We will be utilising on `@SpringBootTest` to verify that our implementation works.
+We are using `@SpringBootTest` to do are junit testing.

 ### Upon Creation an Initial Revision is Created
 ```java